Updated on February 3, 2023

 Dual Diagnosis Treatment

-Couples struggling with both substance abuse and mental health have a co-occurring disorder.
+Couples struggling with substance abuse and mental health have a co-occurring disorder.
 It requires dual diagnosis treatment, which provides specialized care for both conditions.

 Phone, Video, or Live-Chat Support